 The folic acid I’m taking is not your ordinary folic acid.
 My OB prescribed a regular folic acid, but after doing some research with my sister-in-law I found a different form of folate which bypasses the MTHFR polymorphism called FolaPro.
 FolaPro features the active form of folate called L-5-methyl tetrahydrofolate as Metafolin.
 Unlike folic acid, this active form of folate requires no additional metabolic steps to be utilized by the body, making it a preferred choice for many individuals.
 I was so excited to find this!
 I have no clue why doctors don’t prescribe this type of folate to my fellow MTHFRs.

 There are two reasons why I take a B Complex vitamin.
 The first is because by taking this my body will better absorb the FolaPro I am taking.
 The second reason is because B Complex can help with morning sickness.
 I’ll take all the help I can get.

 Fermented Cod Liver Oil

 I also try to take cod liver oil.
 These pills are tough to swallow when I’m not pregnant.
 Anything you can do to mask the taste/smell will serve you well.
 I prefer the cinnamon tingle flavor for just that reason.
 Why fermented cod liver oil?
-This post has a great answer for that question.
 In a nut shell fermented cod liver oil is much more nutritious and more bioavailable to our bodies.

 Good digestive system health is a must, especially when pregnant.
 Did you know that consuming milk based probiotics daily in pregnant drastically reduces your change of getting preeclampsia?
 Probiotics rock.
 Keep your gut happy and healthy!